dlenroc/appium-html-driver/README.md

    Where:

    - origin - address of the Appium server, for example: `http://192.168.0.2:4723`.
-   - udid _(optional)_ - identifier that represent your device, default to client's IP address.
+   - udid _(optional)_ - identifier that represents your device; defaults to the client's IP address.
    - handle _(optional)_ - identifier that will represent the window handle.

 2. Attach and run test